Invited11/Clavelin_Samuel_Internship_Code_Example/README.md

-"I am sorry for comments in French in my algorithms, I didn’t have the time to correct all.
+#I am sorry for comments in French in my algorithms, I didn’t have the time to correct all.

 #And none of these algorithms are optimized, it wasn’t the goal of the first three semesters.
 But next semester we will learn optimization in HPC.